SaladkevichM/tcp-server/README.md

 # tcp-server with some behavior

 ### which listens random unregistered TCP-port.
-### port number appears in cmd when you ran start.bat
+### port number appears in cmd when you run start.bat

 #### New behavior for server can be added by implementing "com.server.behavior.Behavior" interface.